 All keys to the office shall be clearly marked (engraved) “Do Not Duplicate.”

 INFORMATION SECURITY INCIDENT RESPONSE PLAN

+Firm/Entity’s written incident response plan which includes cybersecurity incidents is attached as Exhibit ___.
+The plan includes all the recommendations of the ALTA Cybersecurity Incident Response Plan.

 (Name of Security Program) is installed and will be maintained on all laptops, tablets, and mobile phones or devices.
 The automatic settings in the program are set to automatically send reports every 120 minutes.
 (Name of Security Program) will be used to determine the last location of a device and to remotely erase the memory from the device in the event it is lost or stolen.